 In this project, Vlavianos leads the digital transformation strategy, inventing a remote Cultural Heritage Virtual Experience (rCHVE) toolkit.
 By rigorously training Afghan locals on how to fly drones and perform detailed 3D scans, remote data collection becomes feasible simultaneously in different sites across the region.
 At MIT, he enables 3D reconstruction and image processing so that detailed 3D models with texture mapping will be produced for XR, VR, and AR applications.

 On-site Data Collection: team of journalists led by Shafic Gawhari, Managing Director of Moby Group, Afghanistan

 Research Team: Abdul Basir Kamjo, Nasrin Belali Kamjo, Hussain Ali Muzaffari, Nasser Rabbat, and Fotini Christia

-Ways of Seeing: Documenting Endangered Built Heritage in Afghanistan is supported by a Mellon Faculty Grant from the MIT Center for Art, Science & Technology and is co-presented with the Institute for Data, Systems, and Society, Sociotechnical Systems Research Center (SSRC) at the Schwarzman College of Computing, MIT Department of Political Science, and the School of Humanities, Arts, and Social Sciences.
+Ways of Seeing: Documenting Endangered Built Heritage in Afghanistan is supported by a Mellon Faculty Grant from the MIT Center for Art, Science & Technology and by faculty funding from the MIT School of Humanities, Arts, and Social Sciences (SHASS).
+It is co-presented with the Institute for Data, Systems, and Society (IDSS), the Sociotechnical Systems Research Center (SSRC) at the Schwarzman College of Computing, MIT Department of Political Science, the MIT Department of Political Science, and SHASS, and the School of Humanities, Arts, and Social Sciences.